quicwg/multipath/draft-lmbdhk-quic-multipath.md

 This proposal supports the negotiation of either the use of one packet number space for all paths or the use of separate packet number spaces per path.
 While separate packet number spaces allow for more efficient ACK encoding, especially when paths have highly difference latencies, this approach requires the use of a connection ID.
 Therefore use of a single number space can be beneficial in highly constrained networks that do not benefit from exposing the connection ID in the header.
 More evaluation and implementation experience is needed to select one approach before final publlication.

+As currently defined in this version of the draft the use of multiple packet number spaces requires the use of connection IDs is both directions.
+Today's deployments often only use destination connection ID when sending packets from the client to the server as this addresses the most important use cases for migration, like NAT rebinding or mobility events.
+Further discussion and work is required to evaluate if the use of multiple packet number spaces could be supported as well when the connection ID is only present in one direction.

 This proposal does not cover address discovery and management.
 Addresses and the actual decision process to setup or tear down paths are assumed to be handled by the application that is using the QUIC multipath extension.
 Further, this proposal only specifies a simple basic packet scheduling algorithm in order to provide some basic implementation guidance.
 However, more advanced algorithms as well as potential extensions to enhance signaling of the current path state are expected as future work.

 ## Conventions and Definitions {#definition}